White Rabbit Project: White Rabbit applications

 At CERN White Rabbit was used for the new control system of the injector chain.

 At GSI White Rabbit will become the timing system of the FAIR complex.

-The KM3NeT neutrino telescope uses White Rabbit for synchronising the detector units.
+The KM3NeT neutrino telescope uses White Rabbit to synchronise the detector units.

-The EISCAT 3D radar will utilise White Rabbit for synchronization in the beam forming network.
+The EISCAT 3D radar will utilise White Rabbit for synchronization in the beam-forming network.

-About 6000 detector nodes for the LHAASO (Large High Altitude Air Shower Observatory) experiment are synchronized by White Rabbit network.
+About 6000 detector nodes for the LHAASO (Large High Altitude Air Shower Observatory) experiment are synchronized by a White Rabbit network.

 At least two Cosmic Microwave Background research programs (Simons Observatory, and CMB-S4) are considering White Rabbit for the timing of their data acquisition and control systems.

-Several companies have begun to commercialise White Rabbit for commercial applications by developing their own White Rabbit hardware and software.
+Several companies have begun to commercialize White Rabbit for commercial applications by developing their own White Rabbit hardware and software.

 The first white rabbit element on the white rabbit project was the "white rabbit switch", financed by the government of Spain and CERN, and produced by Seven Solutions.

 In years 2015-2016 White Rabbit was successfully deployed by Horizon 2020 Project DEMETRA service #3 and tested for distribution Galileo precise UTC using ground fiber service.